A lavender wand is a gorgeous, fragrant handicraft made from lavender flowers. Simple to craft, it is an ideal gift for all.

 - Make sure to leave at least 1 foot (25 cm) free ribbon at this end.
 This will be used for the final knot later on.

-- You can wedge the stems upright between your knees as you tie the knot.
+- It helps to wedge the stems upright between your knees as you tie the knot.

-Step 4 – Folding stems and trapping the flowers inside
+Step 4 – Fold stems and trap the flowers inside

 - Hold the clump of flowers upside-down, grasping it by the flowers themselves.